The Lee College grants team:

 TRiO Student Support Services

-Sponsored by the Department of Education, this grant provides opportunities for academic development, assist students with basic college requirements, and to motivate students toward the successful completion of their postsecondary education.
-The goal of SSS is to increase the college retention and graduation rates of its participants.
+Sponsored by the Department of Education, this grant provides opportunities for academic development, assist students with basic college requirements, and helps to motivate students toward the successful completion of their post-secondary education.
+The goal of SSS is to increase college retention and graduation rates of its participants.

 This grant provides funding for fast track training that will benefit the community in the wake of Hurricane Harvey.

 Underwritten by ExxonMobil, a consortium of nine area community colleges use the funding for marketing and recruiting efforts spotlighting craft training in the petrochemical industry as well as faculty recruitment.
 The initiative also provides $45,000 of scholarships.

 Provides scholarships for eligible students enrolled at the Lee College Huntsville Center.

 Texas State Library and Archives Commission Special Projects Grant

 Funded by the Institute of Museum and Library Services and in partnership with Windham School District, the funding will be used to create a course-reserve program for Lee College Huntsville Center students in eight unit libraries.